FionaY728/Blog-draft/README.md

 The above figure outlines ServerlessLLM Serve, divided into three planes: user interface, control, and data.

 - **User Interface**: Includes a CLI for model and cluster management and an API gateway that routes control messages to the controller and inference requests to the appropriate router.
-- **Control Plane**: Contains the controller, storage-aware scheduler, and store manager, managing cluster status and model lifecycles.
+- **SLLM Store -start**: Contains the controller, storage-aware scheduler, and store manager, managing cluster status and model lifecycles.
-- **Data Plane**: Comprises the request router, inference backend for processing requests, and checkpoint store for efficient model loading and caching.
+- **SLLM Store -save**: Comprises the request router, inference backend for processing requests, and checkpoint store for efficient model loading and caching.
+- **SLLM Store -load**

 We’ll next walk through these planes from a user’s perspective: first deploying an LLM on the control plane, then processing an inference request on the data plane without cold-start, and finally examining the cold-start process.